 How can we help?

-The filter function can be used to narrow down products on the results page that meet certain criteria.
-The user can define the criteria accordingly in the questionnaire via the questions.
+Products that meet certain criteria can be narrowed down on the results page using the filter function.
+The criteria can be defined accordingly by the user in the questionnaire via the questions.

 Example: Products should be filtered according to the quality standard